edwardez/BangumiN/pipeline/readme.md

 ## Note

-This is not a efficient/verbose enough solution(considering it was written in few hours!), rewriting using some industry-strength library is needed if time is given
+This is not a efficient/verbose enough solution(considering it was initially written in few hours!), rewriting using some industry-strength library is needed if time is given